RJay-Pickering/Mercenaries-Contract-1.0/README.md

 	- Is still able to jump if they haven't jumped yet but are falling✅ Gets over time:
 	- Double jump✅
-	- Charged dash
+	- Charged dash✅
-	- Wall jump
+	- Wall jump✅
-	- Second wind (second life type thing)
-	- Go through the background layer to interact in the background
+	- Go through the background layer to interact in the background✅

-Upgrades:
+		- Goes through orange walls when dashing, and with this enabled
+	- Second wind (second life type thing)✅
+		- When they die and revive, health lowers until enemies or players die

+Upgrades (do this once approved and discussed on how the enhancements look):
 	- Upgrade health (starts with 5 bars of health)
 	- Dash upgrades (how many times you can dash in the air)
 	- Rage upgrades (how long it lasts)
 	- Health items (stores however many items you have)
-	- Talismans/charm type thing (not an upgrade but benefits the player)
+	- Talismans/charm type thing (not an upgrade but benefits the player, maybe they could be how the user does the "gets over time"...)